-The Center for Advanced Technology in Education is pleased to announce that in April, 2012, Dr. Mark A. Horney became the new Director of CATE, with Dr. Carolyn Knox as Assistant Director.
+The Center for Advanced Technology in Education has been under the direction of Dr. Mark A. Horney since April, 2012, with Dr. Carolyn Knox as Assistant Director.
 Past directors have been Dr. Yong Zhao, 2011-2012, and Dr. Lynne Anderson-Inman, 1995-2011.
-Dr. Anderson continues in the role of Director of the Center for Electronic Studying (CES).
-Dr. Zhau is now the College of Education Associate Dean for Global and Online Learning.
-Read more...
+Dr. Anderson continues in the role of Director of the Center for Electronic Studying (CES) and Principal Investigator for several funded projects.
+Dr. Zhao is now the College of Education Associate Dean for Global and Online Learning.

 Dr. Horney is currently Principal Investigator for the Mathematics eText Research Center (MeTRC) federally funded project.
 He first came to UO in 1987 as a graduate student working with Drs.
 Dave Moursund and Lynne Anderson-Inman.
 After receiving his Ph.D. in 1991, Mark continued to collaborate with Lynne Anderson-Inman on a series of research, development and professional development projects including: Computer-based Study Strategies, Technology Supported Historical Inquiry, and on Digital Books.
 Between 1996 and 2009, he taught many of the introductory technology courses in the Elementary and Secondary Teacher Education programs of the COE.
 Dr. Horney served as the Associate Director of CATE since 1999.